ksummers92/Trident-Mods/Gantry Blobifier/readme.md

 # In Action
 [![Watch the Video](https://img.youtube.com/vi/DP9UL1YaNPk/0.jpg)](https://youtu.be/DP9UL1YaNPk)

+> WARNING: Improper configuration of this setup and macro could result in damage to your printer.
+I am not responsible for any damages caused as a result of your actions.
+That being said, I am willing to assist if you are having any issues.

 # Bill of Materials:
 - 1x NEMA 17 stepper motor, I do not think that the size is important since the assembly is relatively light, so opt for the smallest variant you have on hand.
 - 1x TMC2209 or any bipolar stepper motoro driver